What happens in the first three months of a puppy’s training?

 We also introduce new people in this step – which is very easy when you have an adorable fluffy puppy out and about.
 It’s important in this step that the puppy is happy and doesn’t feel overwhelmed, but the majority of pups love the attention.

-The basic commands a hearing dog needs to learn are started at a very early age.
+The basic cues a hearing dog needs to learn are started at a very early age.
 At just three weeks old they will learn to ‘wait’ for their food bowl to be put down in front of them.
-During their Puppy One Star they’ll be tested on commands like:
+During their Puppy One Star they’ll be tested on cues like:

 - Responding to their name